Bulk Universality for Complex non-Hermitian Matrices with Independent and Identically Distributed Entries: Proof of

 Our goal is to evaluate the asymptotics of the integral formula in \eqref{eq:kpointint} for the $k$-point function.
 For this we need an expression for $\rho\left(M_{t}\right)$ in terms of the new variables of the partial Schur decomposition.
-Let
+Take $M_{t}$ as in the right hand side of \eqref{eq:pSchur} with $U$ as in \eqref{eq:U}.
+Then we have